 This is a frustrating experience for any user, and it will result in heightened bounce rates.

-Even worse, the Google algorithm will recognize the fact that your website isn’t responsive and will be less likely to rank your website high on search engine results pages (SERPs).
+Even worse, the Google algorithm and other search engines will recognize the fact that your website isn’t responsive and will be less likely to rank your website high on search engine results pages (SERPs).

 Pro Tip: We have a list of real estate WordPress templates that drive incredible results and are responsive.
-We’ve analyzed 100,000 Realtor websites and found the top performers, then had our team evaluate them for ease of use, technical SEO, and responsiveness.
+We’ve analyzed 100,000 Realtor websites and found the top performers, then had our team evaluate them for ease of use, technical Search Engine Optimization (SEO), and responsiveness.
 Ask anyone on our team for the list.

-IDX integration is crucial for any real estate website because it allows Realtors to share local real estate listing information from the MLS directly on their websites.
-Instead of trying to find local listings on Zillow, Redfin, and other large sites, you can become the authority in the area by sending consumers directly to your website.
+IDX integration is crucial for any real estate website because it allows Realtors to share local property listings from the MLS directly on their websites.
+Instead of trying to find apartments and homes for sale on Zillow, Redfin, and other large sites, you can become the authority in the area by sending consumers directly to your website.

 When your client has to or wants to use Zillow over the search on your website, you know that Zillow is going to give their information (and budget, based on their search information) to a competitive agent, mortgage broker, etc. But this does NOT have to be the case, and we have thousands of examples of Showcasers growing their businesses year-over-year by simply retaining their clients and new people they meet.